Asymmetric games on networks: towards an Ising-model representation: Introduction

-There are two main types of update strategies \cite{roca2009effect}.
-One type is \textit{proportional imitation}, in which the players mimic the actions of others if these have higher payoffs than their own, usually with a difference above a certain smooth threshold instantiated by, for instance, a Fermi distribution function \cite{cheng2012behavior}.
-Another one is \textit{best response}, where the players change their action towards the action which would have given them a higher payoff in the previous round \cite{cimini2015dynamics, buskens2016effects}.
-Best response strategies lead to convergence on a state where the players cannot improve their payoff anymore by changing strategy \cite{anderlini1996path}, which is the defining characteristic of Nash equilibria.
-For asymmetric games on networks, this is particularly useful since Nash equilibria are hard to reach without any form of communication.
-Hernandez \textit{et al.} \cite{hernandez2013heterogeneous,hernandez2013heterogeneous,hernandez2017equilibrium} predict that, when making choices towards a stable point on the payoff and if an equilibrium cannot be reached where everyone plays in accordance to their preference, the least connected players and those with a minority identity will then most likely play against their preference.
-Broere \textit{et al.} \cite{broere2017network} implement a numerical simulation for the Battle of Sexes game, which is asymmetric, using a probabilistic update rule that converges to a myopic best response in a wide range of networks, showing that degree centrality is one of the most important predictors of the outcomes of nodes, leading to homogeneity within and heterogeneity between different clusters, which is in accordance with the results of Hernandez \textit{et al.} Follow up experiments with human subjects confirm the numerical predictions \cite{broere2019experimental}.
+There are two main types of update strategies\cite{roca2009effect}.
+One type is \textit{proportional imitation}, in which the players mimic the actions of others if these have higher payoffs than their own, usually with a difference above a certain smooth threshold instantiated by, for instance, a Fermi distribution function\cite{cheng2012behavior}.
+Another one is \textit{best response}, where the players change their action towards the action which would have given them a higher payoff in the previous round\cite{cimini2015dynamics, buskens2016effects}.
+Best response strategies lead to convergence on a state where the players cannot improve their payoff anymore by changing strategy\cite{anderlini1996path}, which is the defining characteristic of Nash equilibria.
+For asymmetric games on networks, this is particularly useful since Nash equilibria are hard to reach without any form of communication\cite{banks1992battle}.
+Hernandez \textit{et al.}\cite{hernandez2013heterogeneous,hernandez2013heterogeneous,hernandez2017equilibrium} predict that, when making choices towards a stable point on the payoff, and if an equilibrium cannot be reached where everyone plays in accordance to their preference, the least connected players and those with a minority identity will then most likely play against their preference.

+Broere \textit{et al.}\cite{broere2017network} implement a numerical simulation for the Battle of the Sexes game, which is asymmetric, using a reinforcement learning that converges to a myopic best response in a wide range of networks, showing that degree centrality is one of the most important predictors of the outcomes of nodes, leading to homogeneity within and heterogeneity between different clusters, which is in accordance with the results of Hernandez \textit{et al.} Follow up experiments with human subjects confirm the numerical predictions\cite{broere2019experimental}.

+Our proposal here is to look at the underlying correlations that are introduced via the update strategies, corresponding to a form of communication between the players that is necessary to resolve the preference conflict\cite{banks1992battle}, and study them using the parameters of a generalized Ising model.
+Doing this, we seek to understand how the correlations of outcomes evolve towards equilibrium, using the Ising parameters as an intuitive mapping.
+We expect that starting with small networks and shifting perspective in this way, we will be able to find consistent patterns that potentiate the extension of this analysis to larger networks.